jsommers/pytricia/README.md

     10.1.0.0/16 b
     >>>

+Although it is possible to store IPv4 and IPv6 subnets in the same trie, this is generally not advisable.
+Consider the following example:

+    >>> import pytricia
+    >>> pyt = pytricia.PyTricia(128)
+    >>> pyt.insert('2000::/8', 'test')
+    >>> pyt.get_key('32.0.0.1')
+    '2000::/8'

+IPv4 address `32.0.0.1` matches `2000::/8` prefix due to the first octet being the same in both.
+In order to avoid this, separate tries should be used for IPv4 and IPv6 prefixes.
+Alternatively, [IPv4 addresses can be mapped to IPv6 addresses](https://en.wikipedia.org/wiki/IPv6#IPv4-mapped_IPv6_addresses).

 # Performance

 For API usage, the usual Python advice applies: using indexing is the fastest method for insertion, lookup, and removal.
 See the ``apiperf.py`` script in the repo for some comparative numbers.
 For Python 3, using ``ipaddress``-module objects is the slowest.
 There's a price to pay for the convenience, unfortunately.